Rumbling Bridge

+The village is named after an unusual double bridge, which gives off a distinctive rumbling reverberation at lower levels.

 The bridge

 The "lower" bridge, without parapets, was built in 1713 by William Gray, a mason from Saline.
 It is 22 ft long, 11 ft wide, and 86 ft above the average water level.

 The second bridge or Upper Arch (120 ft above the river) was constructed 34 ft above it in 1816 and gave it an easier gradient by removing the steep slope down to the old bridge.
 On 18 March that year there was "the greatest flood ever heard of or seen in Kinross; all the burns were brimfull".
 On 13 August, "a smart shock of earthquake was felt throughout Kinross at 11 o'clock at night.
 Plates rattled on shelves; chairs moved about and were thrown over; beds shook, &c."
 There was also a "wet and late harvest" during which there was snow on four occasions from 5 to 6 in deep.

 The river

 Unlike the Rumbling Bridge over the River Braan near Dunkeld, the River Devon cannot be canoed.
 There is a good, well maintained path round the upper gorge built by the armed forces.
 About 350 yd above the bridges is the Devil's Mill waterfall.
 At the Devil's Mill, the river runs through a rocky channel into a deep basin, descending into a cavity beneath where the rushing of water produces a sound which the 1838 guidebook The Scottish Tourist compares to "that made by the machinery of a mill in motion".
 The best view of it is from the south bank.